© 2007 - 2010 Allan Cockerill All Rights Reserved

 - Nominated for 1983 Golden Globe Award for Best Foreign Film

 Video Clip: Scenes from the film are presented here, along with narration of the poem by Frankie J Holden.
-Please note that the video will not display in Blog Friends or other RSS feeds.

-The Man From Snowy River
+The Poem: The Man From Snowy River

 by Andrew Barton (Banjo) Patterson